TY-Jeong/VacHopPy/README.md

 </p>
 </div>

 In this animation, the solid box represents the lattice (here, rutile TiO<SUB>2</SUB>), and the color-coded circles indicate the lattice points corresponding to the selected atom type (here, oxygen).
 The yellow-colored circle marks the vacancy position (*i.e.*, the unoccupied lattice point), while other colors denote occupied lattice points.
 Atomic movements are depicted with arrows matching the color of the moving atoms.
-User can adjust the resolution of the animation using the ``--dpi`` option (default: 300).
+The user can adjust the resolution of the animation using the ``--dpi`` option (default: 300).

 ## 2. Effective hopping parameter calculation

-Navigate to the **Example1** directory and run:
+Navigate to the `Example1` directory and run:

 ```ruby
 # For serial computation